 The Caltrans District may approve the undertaking without further review by SHPO when the Caltrans District PQS determines that an undertaking under the Seismic Retrofit Program meets the below criteria.
 The Caltrans District PQS will document these determinations in writing and retain them in the files.
-CSO will include a record of such determinations in annual reports to SHPO pursuant to Stipulation XXVI.B.
+CSO will include a record of such determinations in annual reports to SHPO pursuant to Stipulation XX.F.2.

-A. Will affect only Category 5 bridges or the types of properties that are exempt from evaluation as described in Appendix 4 to this Agreement; or

-- B. Will be limited exclusively to those activities listed below limited only to the bridge itself: - Shear Blocks/Catcher blocks: The addition of concrete extensions to existing abutments and bents to prevent the bridge superstructure from moving laterally (Shear Blocks), or to prevent the superstructure from slipping off the abutment in the case of longitudinal movement (Catcher Blocks).
-[Reference: National Highway Institute "Seismic Design of Highway Bridges -- Training Course," Figures 6.3-8, 6.3-9b.] - CIDH pilings: The addition of concrete pilings, cast in holes drilled through existing abutments in order to strengthen bridge footings.
+- A. Will affect only Category 5 bridges or the types of properties that are exempt from evaluation as described in Attachment 4 to this Agreement; or - B. Will be limited exclusively to those activities listed below limited only to the bridge itself: - 1.
+SHEAR BLOCKS/CATCHER BLOCKS: The addition of concrete extensions to existing abutments and bents to prevent the bridge superstructure from moving laterally (Shear Blocks), or to prevent the superstructure from slipping off the abutment in the case of longitudinal movement (Catcher Blocks).
+[Reference: National Highway Institute "Seismic Design of Highway Bridges -- Training Course," Figures 6.3-8, 6.3-9b.] - 2.
+CIDH PILINGS: The addition of concrete pilings, cast in holes drilled through existing abutments in order to strengthen bridge footings.
 [Reference: Caltrans Plan Sheet "Abutment Longitudinal Anchorage Details, Bridge No. 53-1854, 07-LA-90, P.M.
 2.67."] - 3.
-Fiber wrapping: The wrapping of existing columns in fiberglass, which is then painted to match existing concrete. - 4.
-Base isolation with no ground disturbance: The replacement of existing rocker bearings with an elastomeric shock-absorbing system (base isolators) at the bearing points between the superstructure and substructure of bridges.
-[Reference: National Highway Institute "Seismic Design of Highway Bridges -- Training Course," Figure 6.3-9] - 5.
-Pre-stressing bent caps: The addition of pre-stressing reinforcement to existing concrete bent caps.
+FIBER WRAPPING: The wrapping of existing columns in fiberglass, which is then painted to match existing concrete. - 4.
+BASE ISOLATION WITH NO GROUND DISTURBANCE: The replacement of existing rocker bearings with an elastomeric shock-absorbing system (base isolators) at the bearing points between the superstructure and substructure of bridges.
+[Reference: National Highway Institute "Seismic Design of Highway Bridges -- Training Course," Figure 6.3-91 - 5.
+PRE-STRESSING BENT CAPS: The addition of pre-stressing reinforcement to existing concrete bent caps.

-- Restrainer systems: The addition of pipe seat extensions or cable restrainers to prevent lateral or longitudinal movement of the bridge superstructure off the substructure.
-[Reference: National Highway Institute "Seismic Design of Highway Bridges -- Training Course," Figures 6.3-9b, 6.3-30, 6.3-31, and Caltrans Plan Sheet "Part Plans 'C' and 'D', Exposition OH - Earthquake Upgrade, Bridge No. 53-704K, 07-LA-405, P.M.
+- 6. RESTRAINER SYSTEMS: The addition of pipe seat extensions or cable restrainers to prevent lateral or longitudinal movement of the bridge superstructure off the substructure.
+[Reference: National Highway Institute "Seismic Design of Highway Bridges -- Training Course," Figures 6.3-9b, 6.3-30, 6.3-31, and Caltrans Plan Sheet "Part Plans 'C' and 'D', Exposition OH Earthquake Upgrade, Bridge No. 53-704K, 07-LA-405, P.M.
 29,85."]] - 7.
-Steel Jacketing: The placement of steel jackets around existing concrete columns, when the work conforms to the Secretary of the Interior's Standards for the Treatment of Historic Properties (SOIS Standards) and has been approved by a Caltrans PQS Principal Architectural Historian as meeting these standards.
+STEEL JACKETING: The placement of steel jackets around existing concrete columns, when the work conforms to the Secretary of the Interior's Standards for the Treatment of Historic Properties (SOIS Standards) and has been approved by a Caltrans PQS Principal Architectural Historian as meeting these standards.
 [Reference: National Highway Institute "Seismic Design of Highway Bridges -- Training Course," Figure 6.3-27, Caltrans Plan Sheets "Earthquake Upgrading, Bent Retrofit Details No. 6, Bridge No. 33-303H, 04-ALA-24/680/980," "Earthquake Retrofit Phase II, Southbound Connector Overcrossing, Bent Details, Bridge No. 35-219, 04-SM-280, P.M.
 20.9," and "Earthquake Upgrading, Confinement Plate Details No. 1, 04-ALA-24/580/980."] - 8.
-Column Replacement: In-kind replacement of existing column elements of bridges, when the work conforms to the SOIS Standards and has been reviewed by a Caltrans PQS Principal Architectural Historian as meeting these standards. - 9.
-Steel bracing: The addition of steel cross-bracing between columns in multi-column bents.
+COLUMN REPLACEMENT: In-kind replacement of existing column elements of bridges, when the work conforms to the SOIS Standards and has been reviewed by a Caltrans PQS Principal Architectural Historian as meeting these standards. - 9.
+STEEL BRACING: The addition of steel cross-bracing between columns in multi-column bents.